josulliv101/material-ui/docs/site/src/demos/snackbars/snackbars.md

 Only one snackbar may be displayed at a time.

 ### Simple
 A basic snackbar.
-Mouse-over the snackbar delays the auto-hide functionality until user mouse-out.
+Mouse-over the snackbar to delay the auto-hide functionality until mouse-out.
 {{demo='demos/snackbars/SimpleSnackbar.js'}}

 ### Actions